248.AI

 #EEEEEE

-The palette is a five-stop grayscale — no accent colors, no primary hue, no "brand color" in the conventional sense.
-This is a deliberate choice.
+A five-stop grayscale — no accent colors, no primary hue, no "brand color" in the conventional sense.
 The brand's meaning lives in pattern and rhythm, not color.
 Removing hue forces the viewer to pay attention to composition, density, and the movement of elements — the same things that make the Game of Life interesting in the first place.

-The palette is also functionally useful: the five tones provide a precise typographic and structural hierarchy.
-Obsidian carries primary text and critical marks.
+The five tones also provide a precise structural hierarchy: Obsidian carries primary text and critical marks.
 Graphite and Stone handle secondary information.
 Mist and Canvas define ambient structure and rest states.
 Every shade has a role.

 Typography